This recipe for Homemade Cheesecake results in a creamy, light cheesecake with a crisp graham cracker crust.

-There are two things that make this cheesecake recipe stand out from the rest.
+Two things make this cheesecake recipe stand out from all other cheesecake recipes.

 - Egg Whites: Instead of beating whole eggs into the cheesecake batter, this recipe calls for folding stiff egg whites into the batter.
 It makes this cheesecake so light and fluffy.
 Trust me on this--it is a game-changer!

 - Sour Cream Topping: A slightly sweetened sour cream topping is added to the cheesecake for a tangy finish that balances out the sweetness of this recipe perfectly.

 - Springform Pan: A 9-inch springform pan is essential for making a cheesecake.
 Technically you can use a 9-inch cake pan, but it is next to impossible to slice pretty slices from a cake pan.

 - Cream Cheese: Do NOT use fat-free cream cheese for cheesecake.
 Neufchatel or ⅓ less fat cream cheese works fine, but regular, full-fat cream cheese is best.
 It is also essential for the cream cheese to be at room temperature so that it incorporates evenly into the batter.

 - Sour Cream: Sour cream may sound like an odd topping, but the little bit of tang helps to balance this cheesecake.
 Just be sure to use full-fat, not fat-free sour cream.